220 Central Park South: Form and facade

 Both buildings have a limestone facade similar to other buildings by Stern, such as 15 Central Park West.
-220 CPS's facade of Alabama "Silver Shadow" limestone has a "marbled" appearance (in contrast to 15 CPW's more uniform Indiana limestone).
+220 CPS's facade of Alabama Silver Shadow limestone has a "marbled" appearance (in contrast to 15 CPW's more uniform Indiana limestone).
 The usage of limestone was intended to blend with the more traditional facades of other buildings on Central Park's perimeter.
-According to Stern, 220 Central Park South's design was to "belong to the family of buildings that have framed Central Park for generations".
+According to Stern, 220 Central Park South's design was intended to make it "belong to the family of buildings that have framed Central Park for generations".
 Because of 220 Central Park South's height, it was infeasible to use hand-set or precast limestone sections, so the facade was instead designed as a curtain wall with window openings.
 The facade contains windows with detailed designs as well as a decorative rooftop crown.
 The Villa is also clad with the same Alabama limestone.

 Structural features

-220 Central Park South's foundation consists of three concrete "mats", each measuring 8 ft thick and collectively containing over 2200 yd3 of concrete.
-The foundation "mats" sit on a layer of bedrock over 50 ft deep, and 142 rock anchors were drilled into the bedrock and foundations to prevent overturning within the tower.
+220 Central Park South's foundation consists of three concrete mats, each measuring 8 ft thick and collectively containing over 2200 yd3 of concrete.
+The foundation mats sit on a layer of bedrock over 50 ft deep, and 142 rock anchors were drilled into the bedrock and foundations to prevent overturning within the tower.

 220 Central Park South's superstructure is concealed within its curtain walls.
 To maximize floor area, four large columns were installed along the northern side, a structural core on the southern side, and three smaller columns each on the western and eastern sides.
 This design was chosen over an alternative that would have placed several smaller columns on each side, but which was rejected because the developer did not want columns to be so closely spaced along the facade.

 To maximize usable space on the upper floors, and thus maximize revenue from apartment sales, the mechanical equipment was placed at the base of the main tower on 58th Street.
 The mechanical equipment occupies six stories, each with ceiling heights of 18 to 24 ft, taking advantage of a zoning provision to maximize the tower's height.
 Accordingly, the mechanical equipment takes up 100 ft of the tower's height, and the lowest condominiums in the main tower are 190 ft above ground level.
 The roof of the main tower contains a slosh damper, which uses a huge tank of water to reduce vibrations.
 The damper weighs 1100 ST.